- Books, Literature, and Writing»

 The Secret Garden in Real Life

 From about 1898 to 1907, Frances lived in a mansion called Great Maythem Hall.
 This building still exists and is located in Kent, England.
 Frances found an old, walled garden on the grounds of the mansion.
 The garden had been neglected for a very long time.

 Frances restored the garden and planted lots of roses.
 She sat in her garden to do her writing and made friends with a robin that she often found there.
-The robin reportedly fed from her hand.
-The walled and forgotten garden, the abundant roses and the friendly robin all appear in The Secret Garden.
+The bird reportedly fed from her hand.
+The walled and forgotten garden, the abundant roses, and the friendly robin all appear in The Secret Garden.

 Mary Lennox's Discovery of the Secret Garden